Skip to content

 The pack command will follow sym links and include copies of the linked files in the template.
 When compiling a template with an integration, a template can only read content from its own archive.

-By default, the test directory (configured via tool.oicana.tests, defaults to tests/) and the output/ directory are excluded from the packed template.
-You can customize which files are excluded using the exclude field in your typst.toml manifest:
+The test directory (configured via tool.oicana.tests, defaults to tests/) and the output/ directory are always excluded from the packed template.
+You can extend the exclusions with the exclude field in your typst.toml manifest:

 typst.toml